Now you can order pre-mixed paint from us. Please contact us for more.

 - Any other rigid material that is paintable.

+The paint mix is called Black Widow.
+I will show you how to mix and variate the colour shade of this paint mix to get the desired results.
 For now, let’s look at the base, no frills mix, for which you will need the following:

 - A short nap roller